badripatra/perfotron_server/README.md

 3. Jmeter
 ```

-How to run  the Tool and set up performance dashboard for Live Monitoring :
+How to run  the Tool and set up Perfotron dashboard for Live Monitoring :

 ```bash
 Step 1.
 Clone the Repo : git clone https://badri_patra@bitbucket.org/badri_patra/perfotron.git